 Wuhan, a city of over 10 million people, went into lockdown on January 23, in order to curb the spread of the virus.
 It was also announced that the Chinese New Year holiday will be extended in order to contain the spread of the respiratory disease.

-The death toll from the coronavirus has exceeded 2,100, with over 74,000 confirmed cases reported.
+The death toll from the coronavirus has exceeded 6,600, with nearly 170,000 confirmed cases reported worldwide.

 UPDATE (February 20, 2020 11.42am CST): On Wednesday, the total number of deaths from the coronavirus supassed 2,000, while new infections continue to decline around China.
 The total amount of confirmed cases as of midnight on Wednesday was 74,576.
 Major cities such as Shanghai, Guangzhou and Shenzhen reported no new cases.